The Virtual Job Fair runs annually MAY 15 - AUGUST 24

 Many employers are looking for student

-employees who will be available to work during vacation periods.
+employees who will be available to work between semesters, Spring Break or during the Summer.

 - Will you be at Central Michigan University for 3, 4 or 5 years?

-Let CMU employers know this, too.
+Let CMU employers know this.
 Employers prefer to spend their time

-training employees who are going to be around for a few years.
+training employees planning to be around for a few years.

 - Be persistent!

-Don’t give up seeking that on-campus position you would really like to
+Don’t give up seeking that on-campus position you would like to

 eagerness and enthusiasm.